Search Menu

 The type of crate you choose will depend on your budget, whether your dog is a chewer, and what you want to use the crate for.
 You’ll also want to choose a crate that is secure enough to prevent an escape, and one that’s easy to assemble and take apart.

-• Plastic dog crates work in the house and can also serve as travel carriers for dogs.
-Use them in the car or on plane rides (choose an airline-approved dog crate that’s appropriate for your dog’s weight and size).
+Plastic dog crates work in the house and can also serve as travel carriers for dogs.
+When you’re searching for a plastic crate, you should pick a crate that’s durable, well ventilated, and airline-approved if you plan to fly.
 Best of all, plastic crates are easy to clean.

-• Metal dog crates are best for canines who tend to chew through other materials.
+Metal dog crates are best for dogs who tend to chew through other materials.
+When purchasing a wire crate, you should consider ease of assembly, durability, and how easy it is to clean.
 These crates are the sturdiest you can buy and provide good air circulation and visibility, but aren’t the most aesthetically pleasing.
-Fabric covers offer your dog extra privacy and beautify these cage-like crates.
+Fabric covers offer your dog extra privacy and can beautify these crates.

 Make Sure the Dog Crate is Comfortable